Navigating The Deregulated Energy Market And Setting Up Essential Services For Your New Texas Home

 3. Read The Electricity Facts Label

 The Electricity Facts Label (EFL) is the single most important document you will review during this process.
 Getting the Texas Electricity Facts Label (EFL) explained in simple terms is crucial: it serves as the legally binding “nutrition label” for your energy plan.
-It breaks down your exact price per kilowatt-hour at standard 500 kWh, 1,000 kWh, and 2,000 kWh usage tiers.
+It breaks down your exact price per kilowatt-hour at standard 500 kWh, 1,000 kWh, and 2,000 kWh usage tiers, which makes your Texas electricity providers comparison incredibly straightforward.

 Never sign a retail contract without reviewing this document first.
 Look specifically for hidden traps, such as minimum usage fees or bill credits that instantly disappear if you fall just one kilowatt below a certain threshold.
 If you need a reliable place to start your search, see our curated list of the Best Electric Providers in Texas to find the best electric providers for Texas movers.